alien4cloud/csar-public-library/org/ystia/flink/README.rst

 Properties
 ^^^^^^^^^^

-- **taskmanager.heap.mb**: JVM heap size (in megabytes) for the TaskManager.
+- **taskmanager_heap_mb**: JVM heap size (in megabytes) for the TaskManager.

   - Default: 512

-- **taskmanager.numberOfTaskSlots**: Number of parallel operator or user function instances that a single TaskManager can run.
+- **taskmanager_numberOfTaskSlots**: Number of parallel operator or user function instances that a single TaskManager can run.
 This value is typically proportional to the number of physical CPU cores that the TaskManager’s machine has (for example, equal to the number of cores, or half the number of cores).

   - Default: 1

-- **parallelism.default**: Default parallelism to use for programs that have no parallelism specified.
+- **parallelism_default**: Default parallelism to use for programs that have no parallelism specified.
 For setups that have no concurrent jobs running, setting this value to NumTaskManagers * NumSlotsPerTaskManager will cause the system to use all available execution resources for the program execution.

   - Default: 1

-- **taskmanager.tmp.dirs**: List of directories into which Flink writes temporary files when data do not fit into main memory.
+- **taskmanager_tmp_dirs**: List of directories into which Flink writes temporary files when data do not fit into main memory.
 The directory paths must be separated by ‘:’ (colon character).

   - Default: /tmp

-- **repository**: Alternative download repository for the Apache Flink binary.
+- **repository**: Download repository for the Apache Flink binary.
+Providing a different value allows to specify an alternative repository.
+    It is your responsibility to provide an accessible download url and to store required artifacts on it.
+You should specify only the base repository url.
+Artifacts names will be appended to it, so this property could be shared among several components using the inputs feature.

 - **component_version**: Version of the component (not editable).